 - All classes with start times at or after 2:00 p.m. will not be held.

 - All classes in session at 2:00 p.m. will dismiss.

 Online courses at the University are not affected by weather-related closings and will meet as scheduled.

-Campus shuttles will not operate on days that the University is closed due to severe weather.
+On days that the University is closed due to severe weather campus shuttles will not operate.
 If the University opens late, the off-campus shuttle route will begin at Clemens Place with a special pickup 25 minutes before the announced opening time.
 On-campus shuttle service will begin at the time the University opens.
 If the University closes early, the shuttle will pick up passengers at the Handel Center to return them to campus at the exact announced time of the University closing.
 A final off-campus route with all stops will leave Millard Circle 15 minutes after the official closing time.
 On-campus shuttle service will end with the circuit of campus that immediately follows the official closing time.

-For residential students, the Commons will remain open for dining during its regular hours when the University has closed due to severe weather.
+For students residing on campus, the Commons will remain open for dining during its regular hours when the University has closed due to severe weather.

-The Sports Center will follow the operating schedule of the University and will be closed to members when the University is closed.
+The Sports Center follows the operating schedule of the University and will be closed to members when the University is closed.
 The building will be open for residential students only.